 We present the life and love of nudibranchs to explain why we can’t get enough of them.
 They are simply everybody’s darling.
 Each photo tells you the name, while the rest of the information is valid for all nudibranchs.

 Picture gallery of nudibranchs

-with name, location, date and camera settings for each photo as soon as you click on one.
-As the nudi collection is steadily growing, I decided to divide the gallery starting my personal favourites and adding more species to „Second best of nudibranchs“ at the end of the page as well as additional camera info.
+with basic information like name, location, date and camera settings for each photo as soon as you click on it.
+As the nudi collection is steadily growing, I decided to divide the gallery starting with my personal favourites.
+The „Very best“ and „Second best of nudibranchs“ bring colour and weirdness up to the surface.

 The very best of nudibranchs

 Why do we – as almost all divers – go crazy for slugs?